More about me

 You see, I was raised in an inner-city area, and as far as I can remember life was good and I was oblivious of all the shit that happens in this world.
 I had loving parents, attended a decent school and had some really good friends, then came my teenage years.
 The first person I knew to be killed from youth violence was just a teenager, I was 12.
 Stepped over a dead body of someone who had been shot.
 I witnessed drug abuse.
 All before the age of 16 years old, and that was just the tip of the iceberg.

 “Speak what you seek, until you see what you’ve said.”

-This story isn’t unique to me, however it is my story and I’ve learnt to own it.
+This story isn’t unique, however it is my story and I’ve learnt to own it.
 Going through all of this does something to you as a young person, or at least it did to me.
 It made me very scared of life to begin with, then it made me desensitised to violence, desensitised to fear and made me feel unattached from life.
-I was an observer of my life, no control whatsoever.
+I was an observer of my life, no control what so ever.

 Without being able to articulate that feeling, or even recognise what it was, it followed me into adulthood and showed up in so many ways.
 I stayed in an unhealthy relationship for years, I hopped from one job to another, moved house so many times, suffered with depression and anxiety and felt stuck in life.
 It’s weird, but looking back now, I know that I was searching for something.
 Now I know I was searching for me.